kjaisingh/Forecasting-March-Madness/README.md

 # March Madness 2019
-A Machine Learning project to predict the results of the 2019 NCAA Men's March Madness Basketball tournament.
-The repository acts as a solution to Google Cloud and NCAA's Kaggle Competition on March Madness (https://www.kaggle.com/c/mens-machine-learning-competition-2019).
+A Machine Learning project providing a solution to the Google Cloud & NCAA® Machine Learning Competition 2019 (https://www.kaggle.com/c/mens-machine-learning-competition-2019).

+The project provides a solution to both Stage 1 and Stage 2 of the Kaggle competition, predicting the winner of historical fixtures and predicting the winners of all possible March Madness 2019 matchups respectively.

-The output of this project is a list of predictions for which team will win a specified matchup.
-Each matchup is specified in the 'SampleSubmissionStage2.csv' file, with the IDs of the two teams listed.
-The project predicts the probability that the first team specified will beat the second team specified.
+The submission files for these solutions can be found in 'SubmissionStage1.csv' and 'SolutionStage2.csv' respectively.
+The project predicts the probability that the first team specified will beat the second team specified for each matchup listed in the Sample Submission file for both Stage 1 and Stage 2.

+The project also creates a predicted bracket for the 2019 NCAA Men's March Madness basketball tournament based on the predictions made in Stage 2, and uses the tournament seedings and slots.
+This bracket can be found in the file 'output.png'.

+### Required Dependencies
+* Numpy
+* Pandas
+* Matplotlib
+* Pickle
+* Random
+* Ski Kit Learn
+* Keras
+* Bracketeer

 ### Execution Instructions
-To execute the project, complete the following steps:
 1. Create dataset that holds details for each team for every season.
 ~~~~
 python createTeamDetails.py